This post may contain affiliate links. Please read our disclosure policy.

-And I love bringing salsa and chips to summer barbecues, everyone seems to go crazy for it.
+I love bringing salsa and chips to summer barbecues; everyone seems to go crazy for it.
 This recipe for slow cooker salsa makes about 2 quarts of salsa!
-Enough for a big crowd, or you could freeze the leftovers in plastic containers.
+This is plenty enough for a big crowd.
+Alternatively, you can freeze the leftovers in plastic containers for later use.
+If you love homemade salsa, this is one to try.

 - 1 bunch cilantro